noah-schroeder/reviewbook/12-Three-Level-Meta-Analysis.Rmd

 So if we were going to write this up, we may report something like this:

 > We conducted a random-effects three-level meta-analysis of 35 comparisons extracted from 12 studies.
 Our results indicated that the intervention was not significantly different than the control condition (*g* = -.38, *p* = .45).
-The model indicates that there is significantly heterogeneity within the sample (*Q*(34) = 285.55, *p* \< .001), with tau^2^ = 2.68 (between-comparisons) and tau^2^ = .16 (within-studies).
-Furthermore, our model explained 97.20% of the variance, with 5.63% of the variance due to within-study heterogeneity, and 91.56% due to between-comparisons heterogeneity.
+The model indicates that there is significantly heterogeneity within the sample (*Q*(34) = 285.55, *p* \< .001), with tau^2^ = 2.68 (between-studies) and tau^2^ = .16 (within-studies).
+Furthermore, our model explained 97.20% of the variance, with 5.63% of the variance due to within-study heterogeneity, and 91.56% due to between-study heterogeneity.
 We detected three comparisons that were potential outliers, however examination of the studies did not indicate any notable deviations from other studies in our sample.
 Furthermore, none of these potential outliers significantly influenced our overall meta-analytical result.
 As such, the potential outliers were retained in the data analysis.

 ### Moderator Analysis